Adiabatic Limit and Deformations of Complex Structures: h-theory for the Fr olicher spectral sequence

 \subsubsection{The FAVB in the relative case}

-We will now define the Fr\"olicher approximating vector bundles of a holomorphic family $(X_t)_{t\in B}$ of compact complex $n$-dimensional manifolds induced by a proper holomorphic submersion $\pi:{\cal X}\longrightarrow B$ whose base $B\subset\C^N$ is an open ball about the origin in some complex Euclidean vector space.
+We will now define the Fr\"olicher approximating vector bundles of a holomorphic family $(X_t)_{t\in B}$ of compact complex $n$-dimensional manifolds induced by a proper holomorphic submersion $\pi:{\mathcal X}\longrightarrow B$ whose base $B\subset\C^N$ is an open ball about the origin in some complex Euclidean vector space.

-By the classical Ehresmann Theorem, the differential structure of the fibres $X_t$ is independent of $t\in B$, hence so is the Poincar\'e differential $d$, which splits differently as $d=\partial_t + \bar\partial_t$ as the complex structure of $X_t$ varies.
-In particular, the differential operators $d_h$ depend on $t$ (except when $h=1$), so we put
+By the classical Ehresmann Theorem, the differential structure of the fibres $X_t$ is independent of $t\in B$, hence so is the Poincar\'e differential $d$.
+However, its splitting as $d=\partial_t + \bar\partial_t$ depends on the complex structure of $X_t$ that varies with $t$.
+Thus, the differential operators $d_h$ depend on $t$ (except when $h=1$), so we put